arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 7. Activate High Kirin - Special Summon Ulcanix from the GY.
 8. Activate Ulcanix - destroy High Garunix and add a second High Kirin from your Deck to your hand.
 9. Link Summon [_Promethean Princess, Bestower of Flames_].
-10. Activate Princess - Special Summon any FIRE monster from the GY.
+10. Activate Promethean Princess - Special Summon any FIRE monster from the GY.
 11. Link Summon [_Salamangreat Sunlight Wolf_].
 12. Pass turn.